mamidalasathvika15/Day-5/README.md

-# Day-4
+# Day-5
-# 🚀 Decision Trees & Random Forests on Titanic Dataset
+# 🚀 Decision Trees and Random Forests on Titanic Dataset

 ## 📌 Objective
-This project demonstrates the implementation and understanding of **tree-based models** — Decision Trees and Random Forests — for classification, applied to predict Titanic passenger survival based on their features.
+Learn and implement tree-based models for classification using the Titanic dataset.

 ---

 ## 🛠️ Tools & Libraries Used
 - Python 3
-- Pandas – for data handling
+- Pandas
-- Scikit-learn – for model training, visualization, and evaluation
+- Scikit-learn
-- Matplotlib & Seaborn – for plotting graphs and feature importances
+- Matplotlib (for plotting feature importances)

 ---

-## 📂 Dataset
-- Dataset used: `titanic_cleaned.csv`
-- Preprocessed Titanic dataset with features like `Pclass`, `Sex`, `Age`, `SibSp`, `Parch`, `Fare`, and embarked indicators
-- Target column: `Survived` (0 = did not survive, 1 = survived)

----

 ## 📈 Project Workflow

-1. **Data Import & Preprocessing**
-   - Load dataset with `pd.read_csv()`
-   - Select relevant features and target
-   - Handle missing values (age, embarked)
-   - Encode categorical variables using `LabelEncoder`

-2. **Train Decision Tree Classifier & Visualization**
+1. **Train a Decision Tree Classifier**
-   - Train Decision Tree model with default parameters
+   - Train on Titanic dataset features to predict survival
-   - Visualize the tree using text-based output (due to Graphviz limitations)
+   - Visualize the decision tree structure

-3. **Overfitting Analysis & Tree Depth Control**
+2. **Analyze Overfitting and Control Tree Depth**
-   - Limit maximum depth of Decision Tree to reduce overfitting
+   - Experiment with tree depth to prevent overfitting
-   - Compare training and testing accuracy for different depths
+   - Compare training and test accuracies for different depths

-4. **Train Random Forest Classifier & Accuracy Comparison**
+3. **Train a Random Forest Classifier**
-   - Train Random Forest model with 100 trees
+   - Train ensemble model with multiple trees
-   - Compare its accuracy against Decision Tree
+   - Compare accuracy with Decision Tree

-5. **Interpret Feature Importances**
+4. **Interpret Feature Importances**
-   - Extract and plot feature importances from Random Forest model
+   - Extract and plot feature importance from Random Forest

-6. **Model Evaluation Using Cross-Validation**
+5. **Evaluate Using Cross-Validation**
-   - Use 5-fold cross-validation to evaluate stability and performance of models
+   - Use k-fold cross-validation to assess model stability and performance

 ---

 ## 📊 Output & Results
-- Decision Tree accuracy and controlled depth results
+- Decision Tree and Random Forest accuracies
-- Random Forest accuracy comparison (usually higher than single tree)
-- Visualization of feature importances indicating most influential variables for survival prediction
+- Visualization of decision tree (text-based or plot)
+- Feature importance bar chart
-- Cross-validation scores summarizing model robustness
+- Cross-validation accuracy scores

 ---

 ## 📌 Conclusion
-This project builds and compares tree-based models on the Titanic dataset, highlighting the importance of model complexity control, ensemble learning via Random Forests, and interpreting feature contributions to predictions.
+Today's work demonstrates the power of tree-based models and ensemble learning, showing how controlling model complexity and combining trees improves prediction accuracy and robustness.

 ---